ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w3d3 - deployment m1.md

   - Continuous deployment
     - You can continue working on your game as usual
-    - Everytime you push code to the main branch, it will be deployed.
+    - Every time you push code to the main branch, it will be deployed.

   - (skip) intro git branches (see `extra - git branches.md`)
     - note: do just a quick demo on a visual tool (it can be a bit too early to introduce branches)